Azure/azure-event-hubs/samples/Java/Basic/ReceiveUsingSequenceNumber/README.md

 # Receive events from Azure Event Hubs using Java

 This sample shows how to receive events from a particular Event Hub partition based on a sequence number.
+This sample here focuses on receive from a single partition of the many partitions in your event hub.
 This is a lower-level API gesture that most applications will not use, but rather lean on the Event Processor Host to manage partition ownership and check-pointing.
 The [Event Processor Sample](../EventProcessorSample) shows this higher level functionality.
+A receiver with the option of a sequence number provides the user with the added flexibility of providing a deterministic value for your start and end points.
+Internally this will map to an offset.
+This means, for high performance scenarios you would want to consider receiving by offset.

 To run the sample, you need to edit the [sample code](src/main/java/com/microsoft/azure/eventhubs/samples/receivebydatetime/ReceiveUsingSequenceNumber.java) and provide the following information: